Llantrisant and Taff Vale Junction Railway: The Treferig Railway

 The line opened by 30 August 1883, but although business was brisk (due to the Glyn backlog) the company still lacked money for ordinary operational purposes, and a lease to the TVR was discussed.
-The talks proved successful, and a lease was authorised by Act of 14 July 1884, ratifying the effective date of 5 May 1884.
+The talks proved successful, and a lease was authorised by the Treferig Valley Railway (Lease) Act 1884 (47 & 48 Vict. c. cxxxix) of 14 July 1884, ratifying the effective date of 5 May 1884.

-Full absorption was evidently sensible, and this was authorised by Act of 26 August 1889; the takeover was effective from 1 July 1889.
+Full absorption was evidently sensible, and this was authorised the Taff Vale Railway (Amalgamation and Capital) Act 1889 (52 & 53 Vict. c. cxciii) of 26 August 1889; the takeover was effective from 1 July 1889.
 Glyn Colliery was the only significant development in the valley, and even its aspirations for expansion were in vain.

 In 1892 the management of the Glyn Colliery on the Treferig branch approached the TVR, asking for a workmen's train service to be run by contract.
 This was operated from April 1892, without obtaining the sanction of the Board of Trade for passenger operation.
 The trains ran to and from Treferig Junction; there was no platform and the miners walked to and from Llantrisant, a mile away, though later the trains were extended to run from Common Road bridge.

 In 1898 the miners' train derailed at Treferig and a passenger was injured; this brought the Board of Trade into the picture, but the feared (by the TVR) major enhancement of safety measures was not insisted on, when the TVR gave an assurance that the service would be run with proper regard to safety of the passengers.